qa-shrine/Cypress-Basic-Example/README.md

 There are two example tests in `cypress/e2e/`:

-- `basic.cy.ts` — simple smoke test that navigates to `https://practicetestautomation.com/` and asserts the page title contains "Example Domain".
+- `basic.cy.ts` — simple smoke test that navigates to `https://practicetestautomation.com/` and asserts the page title contains "Practice Test Automation".
 - `login.cy.ts` — a small illustrative login flow that fills username/password inputs and verifies a welcome element.
 It uses `id` selectors as `data-testid` are not available but would recommended these practice for test stability.

 These tests are intentionally minimal.
 Use them as templates when adding real tests for your application.